 Fitness experts and yoga trainers have a major role in shaping people’s overall stature, literally.

-As the Indian people wake to the benefits of keeping oneself fit in the ever-increasing health hazards of daily life, from pollution to the space-crunch to ingrained unhygienic habits, fitness expertise will always be in demand.
+As the Indian people wake to the benefits of keeping oneself fit in the ever-increasing health hazards of daily life, from pollution to the space-crunch to ingrained unhygienic habits, fitness experts will always be in demand.

-Also people don't hesitate to spend on health these days.
+Also, people don't hesitate to spend on health these days.

 Though not everyone can make it to the big screen, chances are that if you have talent you’ll make it at least to the theater.